scikit-hep/boost-histogram/docs/usage/indexing.rst

 Indexing
 ========

-This is the proposal for Histogram indexing that was implemented in boost-histogram.
+This is the design document for Unified Histogram Indexing (UHI).
+Much of the original plan is now implemented in boost-histogram.
+Other histogramming libraries can implement support for this as well, and the "tag" functors, like ``project`` and ``loc`` can be used between libraries.

+The following examples assume you have imported ``loc``, ``project``, ``rebin``, and ``end`` from boost-histogram or any other library that implements UHI.

 Access:
 ^^^^^^^